 - Redundancy Non-redundant K2 SANs have only one media (iSCSI) network and can operate with a single switch.
 Redundant K2 SANs have an "A" media network and a "B" media network and require at least two switches, so that the A network and the B network never share the same switch.
 Media traffic does not cross between an "A" switch and a "B" switch, so if there are Inter-Switch Links (ISLs) between redundant switches, media traffic does not use these ISLs. - Separation of iSCSI traffic Media (iSCSI) traffic must be kept separate from control traffic, FTP/streaming traffic, and any other type of traffic.
 The recommended way to provide this separation is to configure each switch to have two VLANs, with half the switch's ports on each VLAN.
 The media (iSCSI) traffic uses one VLAN and all other traffic uses the other VLAN.
 This "other" traffic can include both FTP and control traffic, as it is allowed that they be on the same VLAN.
-On very large multiple switch systems, designers with sufficient knowledge can use other options for providing the separation of iSCSI traffic, such as using one switch or fabric exclusively for media traffic and another switch or fabric exclusively for non-media traffic.
-Also refer to "About networks and FTP" on page 366 and the "Networking for level ..." section in the chapter for your level of K2 SAN elsewhere in this manual for more information about IP addresses, subnets, host tables, and other networking techniques required to keep traffic separate. - FTP bandwidth This is a consideration if using multiple switches that share the FTP traffic.
+On very large multiple switch systems, designers with sufficient knowledge can use other options for providing the separation of iSCSI traffic, such as using one switch or fabric exclusively for media traffic and another switch or fabric exclusively for non-media traffic. - FTP bandwidth This is a consideration if using multiple switches that share the FTP traffic.
 In this case you must use sufficient ISLs to provide the bandwidth needed to support your FTP traffic load between switches.
 Only control traffic and FTP traffic use ISLs, but since FTP traffic is more variable and has potentially higher bandwidth needs, it is the primary consideration when designing ISLs.
 You do not need to consider iSCSI bandwidth on ISLs.

 Using three 1 Gig ISLs to connect switches is the default configuration for all K2 SANs.
-This provides sufficient bandwidth for most FTP traffic loads and keeps the 10 Gig ports on the switch available for connection to the optional NH1-10GE server.
+This provides sufficient bandwidth for most FTP traffic loads.
+The 10 Gig ports on the switch connect to the K2 Media Server and are available for connection to the optional NH server.
 Other ISL configurations are also available, as explained below.